ironscar/dba-starter/postgres/docs/14 - logical-replication-failover.md

 - A subscription defines the connection to another database and a set of one or more publications
 - It is possible to define multiple subscriptions between the same publisher and subscriber but they must not overlap
 - Only superusers can see all subscriptions from `pg_subscription`
-- If a subscription is dropped and recreated, data has to be resynchronized
+- If a subscription is dropped and recreated, data has to be resynchronized, else updates do not flow
 - The target schema and table must already exist on subscriber node with the same name as part of initial synchronization
 - Columns are also matched by name but order of columns in target table can be different, target can even have extra columns which will get filled in with default values